General Electric LM2500: Design and development

+The LM2500 is typically installed within a metal enclosure that provides sound and thermal isolation from adjacent machinery spaces.
+This enclosure is comparable in size to a standard 40 ft intermodal shipping container, although the engine’s dimensions slightly exceed standard container measurements.
+Air intake ducting is often designed to facilitate straightforward removal of the LM2500 from the vessel.

 The LM2500+ is an evolution of the LM2500, delivering up to 40200 shp or 28.6 MW of electric energy when combined with an electrical generator.
-Two of such turbo-generators have been installed in the superstructure near the funnel of Queen Mary 2, the world's largest transatlantic ocean liner, for additional electric energy when the ship's four diesel-generators are working at maximum capacity or fail.
-Celebrity Cruises uses two LM2500+ engines in their Millennium-class cruise ships in a COGAS cycle.
+Two of such turbo-generators have been installed in the superstructure near the funnel of Queen Mary 2, the world's largest transatlantic ocean liner, for additional electric energy for the liner to reach higher sea speeds.
+Celebrity Cruises uses two LM2500+ engines in their Millennium-class cruise ships in a COGES cycle.

-The LM2500 is license-built in Japan by IHI Corporation, in India by Hindustan Aeronautics Limited, and in Italy by Avio Aero.
+The LM2500 is license-built in India by Hindustan Aeronautics Limited; in Italy by Avio Aero; and in Japan by IHI Corporation.
+(Subsequent to the February 2024 reporting of an IHI company whistleblower; On April 24, 2024, IHI announced that investigation was underway by Japan's Ministry of Land, Infrastructure, Transport and Tourism of its subsidiary, IHI Power Systems Co., which had falsified its engine data since 2003, impacting over 4,000 engines globally.)

 The LM2500/LM2500+ can often be found as turbine part of CODAG, CODOG, CODLAG propulsion systems or in pairs as powerplants for COGAG systems.